Here are some of the questions we’re frequently asked at Intercountry Adoption Australia, and our list of responses is growing all the time.

 Australia only facilitates overseas adoptions if the principles and standards of the Hague Convention can be met, regardless of whether or not the partner country has signed the Convention.

-Currently, nine of the 11 countries with which Australia has intercountry adoption arrangements are party to the Hague Convention.
+Currently, 11 of the 13 countries with which Australia has intercountry adoption arrangements are party to the Hague Convention.
 The exceptions are Taiwan and South Korea.

 You can get more detail on this topic by visiting Compliance with the Hague Convention.